Generalized Fourier coefficients of multiplicative functions: Explicit bounds on the correlation of with nilsequences

-Following \cite{GT-linearprimes}, cf.\ equation (12.8), the factor $F(g(n)\Gamma)$ may be reinterpreted as $F(g'(Wq'n+b')\Gamma)$ for a new polynomial sequence $g'$.
-Reinterpreting the product $\chi(n) F(g'(n)\Gamma)$ of a character $\chi$ with the given nilsequence as a nilsequence itself allows us to employ correlation estimate \cite[eq.\ (12.10)]{GT-linearprimes} with $N$ given by $xq'W \ll x (\log x)^{E}$ to handle the correlation for $\Lambda^{\flat}$.
-Thanks to the saving of an arbitrary power of $\log x$ in \cite[(12.10)]{GT-linearprimes}, we can compensate the factor of $Wq'$, which is bounded above by $(\log x)^{E}$, that we loose when passing to the character sums.
+Following \cite{GT-linearprimes}, cf.\ equation (12.8), the factor $F(g(n)\Gamma)$ from the statement of Lemma \ref{l:Lambda} may be reinterpreted as $F(g'(Wq'n+b')\Gamma)$ for a new polynomial sequence $g'$.
+Reinterpreting the product $\chi(n) F(g'(n)\Gamma)$ of a character $\chi$ with the given nilsequence as a nilsequence itself allows us to employ the correlation estimate \eqref{eq:poly-flat-corr} with $N$ given by $xq'W \ll x (\log x)^{E}$ to handle the correlation for $\Lambda^{\flat}$.
+Thanks to the saving of an arbitrary power of $\log x$ in \eqref{eq:poly-flat-corr}, we can compensate the factor of $Wq'$, which is bounded above by $(\log x)^{E}$, that we loose when passing to the character sums.
 In total, we obtain

 It remains to analyse the contribution of the function $\lambda^{\sharp}:\NN \to \RR$, defined via

 This contribution satisfies the general bound

 for every $k \geq 1$, where the dual uniformity norm is defined via